lucagennari-es/time-series-data-meetup/README.md

 Python script is based on Jupyter Notebook and file name is: *Time_Series_Stock_Exchange_Presentation.ipynb*.
 It can be used without any restriction.

-Inorder to work the scripts requires to install via pip the following libraries:
+In order to work the scripts requires to install via pip the following libraries:

 * datetime
 * matplotlib.pyplot